gdfekaris/cbCollectionSearch/README.md

 # cbCollectionSearch
-format and search info about comic book collection
+Formats and searches informantion about a personal comic book collection.
+WIP